nbgallery/rpki/README.md

 Most unix-like operating systems already have curl and openssl installed by default.

 ## Examples
 rpki can run in both interactive or non-interactive R sessions.
-The only difference is the pki passphrase must be written out in plain text.
+The only difference is the pki passphrase must be passed to rpki in plain text during non-interactive sessions.

 ### Interactive - Fetching a URL
 ```r